tjkoifoly/MVTextInputScroller/README.md

 -------------------------------------------------------

 When a UITextField or UITextView input is active, the default iOS keyboard appears, reducing the visible screen area above it.
-If the input was originally positioned below the keyboard in the view layout, it will be hidden when the keyboard appears, making it hard to see what text is entered.
+If the input was originally positioned below the keyboard in the view layout, it will be hidden when the keyboard appears, making it hard to see what text is entered.<br/>
 A common solution to this problem is to embed all content in the input form inside a UIScrollView that can scroll vertically as necessary so that the active input field is visible.

 This project provides a MVTextInputScroller class that implements a robust solution to this problem.